JO-YE/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-Last lines of a file-Display the last 10 lines of /etc/passwd

 5-I'd prefer the first ones actually- Display the first 10 lines of /etc/passwd.

+6-Line #2- Write a script that displays the third line of the file iacta.